Adaptive Webpage Fingerprinting from TLS Traces: Adaptive Fingerprinting

 Following the methodology outlined in~\cite{hadsell2006dimensionality,chopra2005learning}, for every training pair, we embed the two input sequences and compute the \textit{similarity} of the two embeddings.
 For positive pairs, the similarity must be approximately equal to $1$, while for negative pairs approximately equal to $0$.
 To estimate the correctness of our model and update the network parameters accordingly, we compute the \textit{contrastive loss}~\cite{chopra2005learning} given by the formula:

-where $d$ is the (euclidean) distance between the two embeddings $e_1$ and $e_2$ ($d = ||e_1 - e_2||_2$), $y$ is the known similarity label of the pair and the $margin$ is a user defined parameter used to improve the separation between the different classes in the embedding space (i.e., dissimilar pairs should have a distance at least equal to the \textit{margin}).
-The training process is completed once sufficient performance has been achieved.\\
+where $d$ is the (Euclidean) distance between the two embeddings $e_1$ and $e_2$ ($d = ||e_1 - e_2||_2$), $y$ is the known similarity label of the pair and the $margin$ is a user defined parameter (a scalar) used to improve the separation between the different classes in the embedding space (i.e., dissimilar pairs should have a distance at least equal to the \textit{margin}).
+A larger \textit{margin} improves the robustness of the features extracted by the model (i.e., ensures a separation between the embeddings of samples from different classes) but large values can prevent the model from learning at all.
+The training process is completed once sufficient performance has been achieved and produces a model that can determine if two traffic sequences originate from the same website based only on the leakages of the cryptographic protocol used. {Given a sufficiently large dataset, the sheer number of possible positive and negative pairs prevents the model from overfitting (e.g., memorizing class-specific patterns) and promotes learning to extract information-rich low-dimensional representations.}